Hem Chandra Goswami (artist): Early life and career

 Goswami was born on March 1, 1958.
 He completed his HSLC Examination from a local High School and went on to pursue a bachelor's degree in Arts and Crafts from the Arts and Crafts Society of Guwahati, Assam.

-At the tender age of 10, he embarked on his training in the art form established by Srimata Shankardev.
+At the age of 10, he embarked on his training in the art form established by Srimata Shankardev.
 Under the guidance of his father, Rudrakanta Deva Goswami, a Sattriya artist and mask maker, he honed his craft from a young age.

 Goswami has given lectures about the history of split bamboo masks at various institutions throughout the country, including Dibrugarh University, Tezpur University, Vivekananda Kendra: Guwahati, Indira Gandhi Cultural Centre for the Arts in New Delhi, and Visva-Bharati in Santiniketan.